Phillipmartin/virustotal2/README.md

     ok

 #### update()
-checks to see if virustotal has completed it's analysis yet.
+checks to see if virustotal has completed it's analysis yet and if so it pull down the new JSON.

 ## References
 [Virustotal Public API](https://www.virustotal.com/en/documentation/public-api/)